 The Protocol Concerning Pollution from Land-Based Sources and Activities (LBS Protocol) to the Cartagena Convention was adopted in Oranjestad, Aruba, on 6 October 1999.
 16 Contracting Parties to the Cartagena Convention signed the Final Act of the LBS Protocol.
 The Protocol entered into force on August 13, 2010.

-The Protocol, as adopted, is perhaps the most significant agreement of its kind with the inclusion of regional effluent limitations for domestic wastewater (sewage) and requiring specific plans to address agricultural non-point sources.
-Specific schedules for implementation have also been included in the Protocol.
-In addition, the LBS Protocol sets the stage for the development and adoption of future annexes to address other priority sources and activities of pollution.
+The Protocol is the most significant agreement of its kind.
+It includes regional effluent limitations for domestic wastewater (sewage) and requires the development of plans to address agricultural non-point sources of pollution.
+Specific schedules for implementation are also included in the Protocol.
+The LBS Protocol allows countries to develop and adopt future annexes to address other priority sources of land-based pollution.

-The main text of the Protocol sets forward general obligations and a legal framework for regional co-operation.
-The operative Annexes, however, describe the work that each Contracting Party must comply with, as well as to give direction to the development of regional actions.
+The main text of the Protocol provides general obligations and a legal framework for regional co-operation.
+The operative Annexes describe the work that each Contracting Party must do, and gives guidance for the development of regional actions.

-- Annex I establishes a list of land-based sources and activities and their associated contaminants of greatest concern to the marine environment of the Wider Caribbean;
+- Annex I establishes a list of land-based sources and activities and their associated contaminants of greatest concern to the marine environment;

 - Annex II outlines and establishes the process for developing regional standards and practices for the prevention, reduction, and control of the sources and activities identified in Annex I.